You are here: Home page > Home life > Electrochromic (smart) windows

 Drawbacks

-It's a given that glass printed with electrodes and fancy metal coatings is going to be several times more expensive to install than ordinary glass: a single large smart window typically comes in at around $500–1000 dollars (about $500–1000 per square meter or $50–100 per square foot).
+It's a given that glass fitted with electrodes and fancy metal coatings is going to be several times more expensive to install than ordinary glass: a single large smart window typically comes in at around $500–1000 dollars (about $500–1000 per square meter or $50–100 per square foot).
 [8] There are also questions about how durable the materials are, with current windows degrading in performance after only 10–20 years (a much shorter life than most homeowners would expect from traditional glazing).
-[9] Another drawback of current windows is the time they take to change from clear to opaque and back again.
-Some technologies can take several minutes (Halio quotes three minutes for its glass to fully darken from clear), though stick-on electrochromic films are much faster, changing from clear to opaque and back in less than a second.
+[9] Another drawback of current windows is the time they take to change from light to dark and back again.
+Some technologies can take several minutes (Halio quotes three minutes for its glass to fully darken from clear), though stick-on window films are much faster, changing from clear to opaque and back in less than a second.

 How will smart windows improve in future?